 Patients with a bladder mass identified by any diagnostic imaging technique should undergo cystoscopy, biopsy and/or resection for histopathological diagnosis and staging.

 Due to the high specificity of diagnostic imaging for detecting BC, patients with imaging positive for BC may avoid diagnostic flexible cystoscopy and go directly to rigid cystoscopy and transurethral resection [93,94].

 Examination of voided urine or bladder washings for exfoliated cancer cells has high sensitivity in high-grade tumours and is a useful indicator in cases of high-grade malignancy or CIS.
 However, positive urinary cytology may originate from a urothelial tumour located anywhere in the urinary tract.

-A standardised reporting system, the ‘Paris System’ redefining urinary cytology diagnostic categories was published in 2016 :
+A standardised reporting system, the ‘Paris System’ redefining urinary cytology diagnostic categories has been updated in 2022 :

 - adequacy of urine specimens (Adequacy);

 Ultimately, the diagnosis of BC is made by cystoscopy and histological evaluation of resected tissue.
 An (outpatient) flexible cystoscopy is recommended to obtain a complete image of the bladder.
 However, in daily practice, If a bladder tumour has been visualised unequivocally by imaging studies such as computed tomography (CT), magnetic resonance imaging (MRI), or ultrasound (US), diagnostic cystoscopy may be omitted and the patient can proceed directly to TURB for histological diagnosis and resection.
 During the procedure, a thorough investigation of the bladder with rigid cystoscopy under anaesthesia is mandatory in order not to miss any tumours at the level of the bladder neck.
 Currently, there is no evidence for the role of photodynamic diagnosis (PDD) in the standard diagnosis of invasive BC.